 In this example, we use Auto-Ping to automatically reboot a DSL router.
 Since the switch is connected inside the router, we select a target IP of 8.8.8.8.
 This is a multi-cast address which connects to a multidude of Google name servers.
-We can safely assume that if none of them respond, we have lost network connectivity.
+We can safely assume that if

-We connect the router to relay 1, and add the external IP here. leaving all timing values at defaults.
+We connect the router to outlet 1, and add the external IP here, leaving all timing values at defaults.
 We first add the IP here: